 Installing a Controller on a node in an SQL clustering or SQL mirroring installation is not supported.

 By default, SQL Server Express edition is installed when you install the first Delivery Controller if another SQL Server instance is not detected on that server.
 That default action is usually sufficient for proof of concept or pilot deployments.
 However, SQL Server Express does not support Microsoft high availability features.

 The default installation uses the default Windows service accounts and permissions.
 See the Microsoft documentation for details of these defaults, including the addition of Windows service accounts to the sysadmin role.
 The Controller uses the Network Service account in this configuration.
 The Controller does not require any additional SQL Server roles or permissions.

-Most production deployments, and any deployment that uses Microsoft high availability features, should use supported non-Express editions of SQL Server installed on machines other than the server where the first Controller is installed.
-The System requirements article lists the supported SQL Server versions.
+For most production deployments, and any deployment that uses Microsoft high availability features, we recommend using only supported non-Express editions of SQL Server.
+Install SQL Server on machines other than the server where the first Controller is installed.
+System requirements lists the supported SQL Server versions.
 The databases can reside on one or more machines.